Counseling Home The W&M Blog What Is Counselor Burnout and How Can You Avoid It?

 The realities of on-the-job stressors are present in almost every occupation, which means the signs of job burnout are equally present.
 They can have a significant impact on how well mental health professionals are able to do their jobs.
 However, for health care professionals, on-the-job performance is directly related to health outcomes for their patients, and diminished or impaired performance is a considerable liability.
 Counselors in particular need to be aware of their reaction to on-the-job stress and the associated impacts of counselor burnout.

 Years of counseling research catalogs the symptoms, causes and potential remedies for burnout.
-It is a concept all practitioners, from counselors in training to veteran clinicians, need to be aware of if they are to provide consistent, quality services to their clients.
+It is a concept all practitioners—in Clinical Mental Health Counseling, Military and Veterans Counseling and School Counseling—need to be aware of if they are to provide consistent, quality services to their clients.
 Further, counselors have an imperative to take appropriate care of themselves to ensure their own mental well being and to model wellness for their clients.

 What is job burnout?